January - Try Something New

 - Go to bed earlier than usual and see how you feel the next day and the day after; how are your energy levels?

-Outdoor gyms in our borough
+Outdoor gyms and our brand-new fitness locker!

 Exercising outdoors is a great way to improve your mood and your health - getting fit whilst enjoying the wonders our green spaces have to offer.

 Help yourself to become more active by using one of the outdoor gyms located in our parks and green spaces.
-Look for the instruction boards, remember to take your own hand sanitiser, and follow Covid-19 guidelines.
+Look for the instruction boards, remember to take your own hand sanitiser, and follow COVID-19 guidelines.

 You can find outdoor gyms at: